abdou1604/Pratique/README.md

 Scenario : View credit card transaction history

       Given any authenticated user
-      When a user click on the credit card tab feature Then it will list all the transactions made during the current month
+      When. a user click on the credit card tab feature Then it will list all the transactions made during the current month

 Scenario : Views account statement in pdf format